 1Days Away from work, Restricted, or job Transferred (DART) rate: This includes cases involving days away from work, restricted work activity, and transfers to another job.
-It is calculated based on (N / EH) x (200,000) where N is the number of cases involving days away, and/or restricted work activity, and/or job transfer; EH is the total number of hours worked by all employees during the calendar year; and 200,000 is the base number of hours worked for 100 full-time equivalent employees.
+It is calculated based on $(N / EH) \times (200,000)$ where N is the number of cases involving days away, and/or restricted work activity, and/or job transfer; EH is the total number of hours worked by all employees during the calendar year; and 200,000 is the base number of hours worked for 100 full-time equivalent employees.
 For example: Employees of an establishment including management, temporary, and leased workers worked 645,089 hours at this worksite.
 There were 22 injury and illness cases involving days away and/or restricted work activity and/or job transfer from the OSHA 300 Log (total of column H plus column I).
-The DART rate would be (22 / 645,089) x (200,000) = 6.8.
+The DART rate would be $(22 / 645,089) \times (200,000) = 6.8$.

-GOALS STRATEGIES MEASURES Increase the number of employees, employers and supervisors who are provided effective safety and health training, such as the OSHA 10-hour course. a) Review the number of the employers that establish effective safety and health training programs. b) Review the number of the employers that provide employees with OSHA 10-hour/OSHA 30-hour training. a) Measure the number of employers with effective safety and health training programs. b) Measure the number of managers, supervisors and employees provided with OSHA 10-hour/OSHA 30-hour training compared to the (baseline) initial year of the Partnership.
-Conduct effective self- inspections, sampling, monitoring, training and consultative activities in areas where employees might be exposed to health hazards such as the following: hazardous noise levels; lead; silica; asbestos; ergonomic stressors; and other health-related hazards.
-The overall outcome of this goal should be the reduced overexposure of workers to health hazards, as well as a reduced injury and illness rate. a) Track health hazard related program improvements, as well as training focused on the prevention of health hazards. b) The McCarthy Team will track the number of self-inspections and site audits, as well as the number of health hazards identified during these activities.
-A comparison will be made between the number of health hazards identified during self-inspections and audits conducted during the (baseline) initial year of the Partnership.
+GOALS STRATEGIES MEASURES Increase the number of a) Review the number of the employers a) Measure the number of employees, employers and that establish effective safety and health employers with effective safety supervisors who are provided effective safety and training programs. and health training programs. health training, such as the OSHA 10-hour course. b) Review the number of the employers that provide employees with OSHA 10- hour/ OSHA 30-hour training. b) Measure the number of managers, supervisors and employees provided with OSHA 10-hour/ OSHA 30-hour training compared to the (baseline) initial year of the Partnership.
+Conduct effective self- a) Track health and safety hazards A comparison will be made inspections, sampling, related program improvements, as well between the number of health and monitoring, training, and consultative activities in as training focused on the prevention of health and safety hazards. safety hazards identified during self-inspections and audits areas where employees nearth and safety hazards. conducted during the (baseline) might be exposed to health b) The Stevens Construction Team will initial year of the Partnership. and safety hazards such as track the number of self-inspections and the following: hazardous site audits, as well as the number of noise levels; lead; silica; health and safety hazards identified asbestos; ergonomic during these activities. stressors; and other hazards.
+The overall outcome of this goal should be the reduced exposure of workers to health and safety hazards.